 - Most people will take two types of antibiotics and a proton pump inhibitor (PPI).

 - These medicines may cause nausea, diarrhea, and other side effects.
-DO NOT just stop taking them without talking to your health care provider first.
+DO NOT just stop taking them without talking to your provider first.

 Taking antacids as needed between meals, and then at bedtime, may help healing also.
 Ask your provider about taking these medicines.